 SQLZoo is free.
 To keep track of their progress, users can create an account with their email address.

 Ratings and reviews

-In general, online reviews of SQLZoo are positive and focus on how the tool is a useful resource for learning SQL from scratch.
+In general, online reviews of SQLZoo are positive.
+They mainly focus on how the tool is a useful resource for learning SQL from scratch.

 Skillcrush, a tech bootcamp, featured SQLZoo on their list of the best 25 ways to learn SQL online for free.
 Other websites, including Vertabelo Academy, code(love), and Javarevisted, listed SQLZoo as a top resource for learning SQL as well.

-Users on a Reddit thread recommended SQLZoo for those looking to “learn the nuts and bolts of SQL first.”
-A reviewer from SQLBOT with no prior coding reported that the course did not take too much time to complete and observed that you could “finish the course in a weekend.”
-He recommends that all users “complete the auxiliary practices and watch the videos.”
+Users on a Reddit thread recommended SQLZoo for those looking to “learn the nuts and bolts of SQL first”.
+A reviewer from SQLBOT with no prior coding reported that the course did not take too much time to complete.
+They said that you could “finish the course in a weekend”.
+They recommend that all users “complete the auxiliary practices and watch the videos.”

 Those in the data science industry praised SQLZoo as well.
-One Quora user said that “SQLZoo was recommended to me by multiple recruiters from Facebook.”
-Another Quora user with a background in statistics recommended SQLZoo to beginners because it “has a strong interface to see the visual graphics of your query instantly.
+One Quora user said that “SQLZoo was recommended to me by multiple recruiters from Facebook”.
+Another Quora user with a background in statistics recommended SQLZoo to beginners.
+They said it “has a strong interface to see the visual graphics of your query instantly.
 The best way to improve your SQL skills at the very beginning,” explains the user, “is creating an environment in which you can see the instant visual feedback.”

-But, one Slant reviewer was disappointed with the “lack of community,” noting that SQLZoo “does not have a forum or any aids for assisting with quizzes.”
+But, one Slant reviewer was disappointed with the “lack of community”.
+They noted that SQLZoo “does not have a forum or any aids for assisting with quizzes.”

 Alternatives to SQLZoo

 If you decide not to use SQLZoo, there are a number of alternative resources and bootcamps that teach data science skills.